Flash Point Testing Methods ASTM D56 and ASTM D93

 This test determines the lowest temperature at which a solvent will produce an ignitable mixture near its surface.
 The product flash point is required to determine the chemical classification for shipping and labeling (both workplace labels and retail chemical products labels).

-The test report will provide the flash point of a product.
+Our lab test report provides the flash point of a product.
 Flash point is required for a flammable liquid classification as required under The Globally Harmonized System of Classification and Labeling of Chemicals (GHS) and Consumer Chemicals and Containers Regulations (CCCR).

 Flash point is the lowest temperature (corrected to a standard pressure of 101.3 kPa) at which the application of an ignition source causes the vapours of a liquid to ignite under specified test conditions.